hautonjt/hautonjt.github.io/pipeline2.md

 Double check to ensure that all your services are properly enabled.
 Every service should have a crossed-out lightning bolt symbol as shown below:
 ![height:300px center](images/nifi-enable.png)

 Once checked, exit out of the NiFi Flow Configuration screen.
-Now that all the services we need are enabled, we can now add the processors.
+Now that all the services we need are enabled, we can add the processors.
 In the top left of the screen, find the Processors icon.
 Click and drag the icon to create a new processor.
 Find the "ConsumeKafkaRecord_2_6" processor and add it.

 ---